RunzheStat/D2OPE/README.md

-# Deeply-Debiased Off-policy Interval Estimation (D2OPE)
+# Deeply-Debiased Off-Policy Interval Estimation (D2OPE)

-This repository is the official implementation of the paper "Deeply-Debiased Off-policy Interval Estimation" (ICML 2021) in Python.
+This repository is the official implementation of the paper "Deeply-Debiased Off-Policy Interval Estimation" (ICML 2021) in Python.

 ## Summary of the paper